mui/material-ui/docs/data/base/components/select/select.md

 ### Selected value appearance

-You can customize the apperance of the selected value display by providing a function to the `renderValue` prop.
+You can customize the appearance of the selected value display by providing a function to the `renderValue` prop.
 The element returned by this function will be rendered inside the select's button.

 {{"demo": "UnstyledSelectCustomRenderValue.js", "defaultCodeOpen": false}}